-Using tests like ANSI IT9 to determine if materials are safe, but you should also look for items that state they have been approved for film storage or that they meet these standards.
+Using a test like ANSI IT9 to determine if materials are safe helps, but you should also look for items that state they have been approved for film storage or that they meet these standards.

 Cold storage can help preserve items, but that does not mean you should put them in your freezer.
-It has to be frost free environment, and if you store them incorrectly, you can damage the items further.
+It has to be a frost-free environment because if you store them incorrectly, you can damage the items further.
 However, you should try to store them in an area that will stay cooler and will not be exposed to direct sunlight.

 If you are operating a business, you may want to find an offsite media storage facility that offers climate-controlled rooms.

-Storage conditions for the film are essential if you want the films to last.
+Storage conditions for the film are essential if you want the film to last.
 The room needs to be kept at a low humidity rate.

-The recommended rate is below fifty percent, and it may be even lower for certain types of films.
+The recommended rate is below 50%, and it may be even lower for certain types of films.
 The maximum storage temperature is 70 degrees, though most people recommend storing the films at an even lower temperature.